itbio-net/AIDK_smart_farms_chat/README.md

 1. Install dependencies: `mix deps.get`
 2. Check PostgreSQL credentials at config directory (`config/dev.exs`), create and migrate your database with `mix ecto.create && mix ecto.migrate`
 3. Install Node.js dependencies with `cd assets && npm install`
-4. Start the appliation: `mix phx.server`
+4. Start the appliation: `iex -S mix phx.server`

 You can visit [http://localhost:4000](http://localhost:4000) to play with the chat, it's recommended open the app in two separate browser windows to try it (if your machine only has one browser try using an "incognito" tab).